 Sometimes, in order to conduct a search, police may seek to obtain "consent to search."
 Consent to search may have been obtained by the police in violation of the constitutional guarantee against unreasonable searches and seizures.
 Most people don’t even know that consent was given.
 For example, the police could say something like, “You don’t want a drug problem in your neighborhood, do you?”
 A homeowner could respond is such a way that they unintentionally or involuntarily waive their constitutional rights.

 Even if proper procedures were followed and a search warrant was obtained, did the police officers exceed the scope of the warrant?
 Did they go overboard with their search?
 Perhaps the warrant stated the home could be searched, but not the specific place where the contraband was found.
-An experienced drug defense attorney will be able to determine the scope and conduct of the search.
+An experienced Fort Lauderdale drug defense attorney will be able to determine the scope and conduct of the search.

-Call Our Drug Defense Attorneys Today
+Call Our Drug Defense Attorney Today